- Published on

 - Web Storage API: Key-value pairs storage in the browser.

-: Stores data only for the duration of the browser session (until the tab/window is closed).- Methods:
+localStorage: Stores data with no expiration time.
+Data persists even after browser restart.sessionStorage: Stores data only for the duration of the browser session (until the tab/window is closed).- Methods:

 - Limitations: Stores only strings (must

-objects), synchronous (can block main thread for large data), domain-specific (Same-Origin Policy applies), size limit (typically 5-10MB). - Use Cases: Client-side caching, user preferences, offline data.
+JSON.stringify/parseobjects), synchronous (can block main thread for large data), domain-specific (Same-Origin Policy applies), size limit (typically 5-10MB). - Use Cases: Client-side caching, user preferences, offline data.

 - IndexedDB: